 4.3.8.2 Provision of scientific information

-SC14 reviewed the report Risk to the Indo-Pacific whale shark (Rhincodon typus) population from interactions with Pacific purse seine fisheries presented by P. Neubauer, Y. Richard, and S. Clarke (SC14-SA-WP-12).
-The analysis estimated the risk of overfishing the Indo-Pacific whale sharks by overlaying predicted spatial abundance of whale sharks with Pacific-wide fishing effort to estimate total mortality relative to limit reference points.
+SC14 reviewed the report Risk to the Indo-Pacific whale shark (Rhincodon typus) population from interactions with Pacific purse seine fisheries (SC14-SA-WP-12).
+The analysis estimated the risk of overfishing the Indo-Pacific whale sharks by overlaying predicted spatial abundance of whale sharks with Pacific-wide fishing effort to estimate total fishing mortality relative to limit reference points. [adopted]

 Stock status and trends

 A nominal trend of high interactions in 2006-2008, followed by lower rates thereafter was not altered by standardization (Figure RHN-1), and is consistent with trends found in the Eastern Pacific Ocean by Román et al. 2018.
 These decreasing annual trends in interactions do not appear to result from management measures as prohibitions on intentional setting of purse seines on whale sharks were adopted by the PNA in 2010, by the WCPFC in 2012 and by the IATTC in 2015.
-Furthermore, the trends may have been influenced by low WCPO purse seine observer coverage rates prior to 2010.
+Furthermore, the trends may have been influenced by low WCPO purse seine observer coverage rates prior to 2010. [adopted]

 Figure RHN-1: Estimated temporal index of interactions based on a) the full observer dataset, b) the full dataset without whale- and whale shark associated sets, and c) free-school sets only.
 The rationale behind the different effort subsets is given in section 2.2.2 of WCPFC-2018-SC14/SA-WP-12.
 The index is centred to have a geometric mean of one and is therefore unit-less.